-The protection order is issued during your first court appearance.
+The issuance of a mandatory protection order is done during your first court appearance.
 This is often the arraignment for the underlying crime.
 At this stage of the process, the judge will inform you of your rights.
 The judge will tell you not to interact with the alleged victim or witnesses.
 This is the mandatory protection order outlined by CRS 18-1-1001.

 Most judges make the mandatory protection order a part of your bond.
 Violating the protection order breaks the terms of your bail.
 This can lead to serious penalties.
 It can lead to additional criminal charges, as well.
 It can also make the terms of your bail much stricter.

 1.2.
 What kind of conduct is forbidden by an order in Colorado?